Research

 Working papers:

 "Improving School Management of Violence.
-Evidence from a Nation-wide Policy in Peru" Job Market Paper
+Evidence from a Nation-wide Policy in Peru" Submitted

-Abstract: Exposure to school violence has proven to be detrimental to human capital formation, but there is limited rigorous evidence about how to tackle this pervasive issue.
-This paper examines the impacts of a large-scale intervention that aimed to improve the school heads’ skills to manage school violence in Peru.
+Abstract: Exposure to school violence has been proven to be detrimental to human capital formation, but there is limited rigorous evidence about how to tackle this pervasive issue.
+This paper examines the impacts of a large-scale government intervention that aimed to improve school leaders’ skills to manage school violence in Peru.
 I exploit the eligibility rules used to select beneficiary schools and use a fuzzy regression discontinuity design to estimate the short-term impacts of the intervention on violence and education-related outcomes.
-The findings show that the likelihood of reporting violence increased by 37 percentage points and that the number of reports of violence also rose among eligible schools.
-Using unique administrative, qualitative, and primary data, I find suggestive evidence that the documented rise in reports of violence is primarily due to shifts in reporting behaviour rather than a greater incidence of school violence.
-Upon exploring the short-term impacts on education-related outcomes, I find the intervention reduced the student likelihood of switching schools by three percentage points.
-These findings add to our understanding of the benefits of investing in school staff skills that contribute to the creation of safer learning environments.
+The findings show that the likelihood of reporting violence increased by 15 percentage points and that the number of reports of violence rose among eligible schools.
+Combining unique administrative and primary data, I provide suggestive evidence that the documented rise in reports of violence is primarily due to shifts in reporting rather than a greater incidence of school violence.
+Upon exploring the short-term impacts on education-related outcomes, I find the intervention reduced students' likelihood of switching schools by two percentage points.
+These findings add to our understanding of the benefits of investing in school staff skills for safer learning environments.

 Selected work in progress: